act-rules/act-rules.github.io/_rules/first-focusable-elements-are-links-to-content-e53727.md

 </html>
 ```

-one move in previous + one skip a hr
+one move in previous + one skip a hr (still at start)

 ### Failed